go-telegram/bot/README.md

 - `WithWebhookSecretToken(webhookSecretToken string)` - set X-Telegram-Bot-Api-Secret-Token header sent from telegram servers to confirm validity of update
 - `WithWorkers` - set the number of workers that are processing the Updates channel, by default 1
 - `UseTestEnvironment()` - use test environment
+- `WithNotAsyncHandlers()` - allows to run handlers in the main goroutine

 ## Message.Text and CallbackQuery.Data handlers